dbaldwin/odm_data/README.md

 odm_data
 ========

-Example data for OpenDroneMap: https://github.com/OpenDroneMap/OpenDroneMap sourced from Ohio Department of Transportation.
+Example data for OpenDroneMap: https://github.com/OpenDroneMap/OpenDroneMap sourced from A variety of sources.